 Offices: United Kingdom

-Liz has a strong academic grounding in research and evaluation methods built upon with over five years of consultancy experience.
+Liz has a strong academic grounding in research and evaluation methods built upon with over eight years of consultancy experience.
 She has a particular interest in programmes and policies focused on sustainability and the pathway to net zero.
-She has project managed and led methodological development, analysis and reporting for evaluations including impact assessments.
+She has project managed and led methodological development, analysis and reporting for evaluations.
 She has applied a range of methods successfully such as qualitative interviews, surveys, workshops, case studies, desk research, literature reviews and statistical analysis.

-Prior to joining Technopolis Group, Liz worked for the consultancy, Winning Moves Ltd, working with a range of government and not for profit clients including the UK Deparment for Business, Energy and Industrial Srategy, the Scottish Government, Zero Waste Scotland and the Waste and Resources Action Partnership (WRAP).
-Key themes in the projects she worked upon included technology development and innovation, energy, and resource and waste management.
-For example, she recently held project management responsibilities for the evaluation of the BEIS Boosting Access for SMEs to Energy Efficiency (BASEE) competition.
-She also led elements of the ongoing evaluation of the Industrial Fuel Switching and Hydrogen Supply competitions for BEIS.
+Prior to joining Technopolis Group, Liz worked for another consultancy, working with a range of government and not for profit clients including the UK Department for Business, Energy and Industrial Strategy, the Scottish Government, Zero Waste Scotland and the Waste and Resources Action Partnership (WRAP).
+Key themes in the projects she worked upon included technology development and innovation, energy, agriculture and resource and waste management.

-Prior to working at Winning Moves, Liz conducted a systematic review and a longitudinal realist evaluation of services for unpaid carers to qualify for a PhD from the University of Nottingham.
-Liz obtained her undergraduate diploma in Politics, Philosophy & Economics from the University of Oxford and her Masters degree in Social Research from the University of Warwick.
+Liz has a PhD in social policy from the University of Nottingham.
+She obtained her undergraduate diploma in Politics, Philosophy & Economics from the University of Oxford and her Masters degree in Social Research from the University of Warwick.
 She is a native English speaker.